 Climbing Mount Taqwa

-The Qur’an speaks of God as dhu’l-ma‘arij – “Lord of the ascending ways.”
-[70:3] The believer is expected to be a climber, as it were, in their upward journey to God.
+The Qur’an speaks of God as dhu’l-ma‘arij: Lord of the ascending ways.
+[Q.70:3] Believers are expected to be climbers, so to speak, in their upward journey to God.
 The ascent, however, is not that simple and the old saying, “Where there’s a will, there’s a way” must be the watchword.
-Indeed, iradah (“will”, “aspiration”) – in this context, the will to find God – is, undoubtedly, the surest start.
-As such, the Qur’an praises those who aspire to the harvest of the Afterlife, [42:20] and who aspire to the face of God.
-[6:52]
+The iradah (“will”, “aspiration”, “spiritual ambition”) to find God is, unarguably, the best start.
+As such, the Qur’an praises those who aspire to the harvest of the Afterlife, [Q.42:20] and who aspire to the face of God.
+[Q.6:52]

 Taqwa is culled from the word wiqayah, which implies: “erecting a barrier to ward-off harm from oneself.”
 In its religious sense, taqwa is to shield oneself against sinfulness, disobedience and divine anger, by doing works of faith and acts of obedience.1

 The essence of taqwa lies in obeying God wholeheartedly, whilst being keenly aware of His abiding presence and watchful gaze.
 No single word in English can adequately capture the full meaning of taqwa – although words like “piety”, “fear of God”, “God-consciousness”, “mindfulness of God” or “guarding against evil” are the usual ways translators have attempted to give life to it.